 About Northeastern University London (NU London)

 Formerly known as New College of the Humanities, and founded in 2012, NU London has established itself as a prestigious higher education institution based in the heart of London.
 After becoming part of Northeastern University’s global network in early 2019, NU London has undergone a period of rapid growth, having been granted taught degree awarding powers in February 2020 and moving to new state-of-the-art premises, next to Tower Bridge, in 2021.
 NU London continues to grow, taking in more students every year, further expanding its courses, networks, and accelerating opportunities for research.

-Informal enquiries may be made to Giovanni Petri (Giovanni.email@example.com) To be considered for the position, applications must be made in accordance with the process specified.
+Informal enquiries may be made to Istvan Kiss (firstname.lastname@example.org).
+To be considered for the position, applications must be made in accordance with the process specified.

 Applications should be made via the jobs.ac apply button (above) by 23:59 on Tuesday 31st October 2023.
-Please reference your application “PRANS0923GP”.
+Please reference your application “PRANS0923IK”.

 Please ensure that your application includes a CV and cover letter.
 Applicants should address the selection criteria and indicate how their background and expertise are aligned with those at NetSI and NU London.
 You may use bullet points if you wish.

-Names and contact information of up to three references should be provided through the cover letter.
-References will only be sought for short-listed candidates.
+Names and contact information of references should be provided through the cover letter.
+References will only be sought for finalists.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 We may be able to offer sponsorship for this role.
 Please detail your requirements in your cover letter.

 |Salary:||£40,847 to £45,949 per annum.
 Commensurate with experience|